skip to main content

 REQUIREMENTS TO QUALIFY:

-The student has a 2.0 GPA or better
+The student has to havde a 2.0 GPA or better (the weighted GPA is used)

 INSTRUCTIONS:

-*The following sections must be completed before your work permit is processed: Student info with SSN, Employer "supervisor" info and signature, Parent signature.
-An incomplete work permit application will delay the processing time of your permit.
+*The following sections must be completed before a work permit will be processed: student info with SSN, employer "supervisor" info and signature, parent signature.
+An incomplete work permit application will delay the processing time.

 Please allow 24 hour turn around after you have dropped off the request form.

-To qualify for a work permit, you must have a 2.0+ GPA, no F grades, and satisfactory attendance.
-If you do not qualify, your admin/Vice Principal's approval will be needed before Mrs. Desmangles may issues the work permit.
+To qualify for a work permit, students must have a 2.0+ GPA, no F grades, and satisfactory attendance.
+Otherwise, an Assistant Principal's approval is required before Mrs. Desmangles may issue the work permit.

 IMPORTANT DETAILS ABOUT WORK PERMITS: